Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Related Work

 \subsection{Knowledge Transfer}

 Recently, many new techniques for transferring knowledge have been proposed, especially with the goal of reducing the size of a DNN to decrease the execution time and reduce memory consumption.
-Existing model compression techniques, e.g., via pruning or parameter sharing \cite{cheng2017survey,hassibi1993second,han2015learning,srinivas2015data} can be considered as a form of knowledge transfer from a trained teacher to a student.
-Other types of methods perform knowledge transfer between different tasks and domains \cite{yim2017gift,pan2010survey}.
-Furthermore, techniques exist that transfer knowledge from smaller DNNs to equal sized or larger DNNs to make them learn faster \cite{chen2015net2net} or to perform better than the original network \cite{furlanello2018born}.
-In the knowledge distillation method \cite{hinton2015distilling}, the student network is trained to match the classes of the original data together with a modified version of the softmax output probabilities from the trained teacher network.
+Existing model compression techniques, e.g., via pruning or parameter sharing \shortcite{cheng2017survey,hassibi1993second,han2015learning,srinivas2015data} can be considered as a form of knowledge transfer from a trained teacher to a student.
+Other types of methods perform knowledge transfer between different tasks and domains \shortcite{yim2017gift,pan2010survey}.
+Furthermore, techniques exist that transfer knowledge from smaller DNNs to equal sized or larger DNNs to make them learn faster \shortcite{chen2015net2net} or to perform better than the original network \shortcite{furlanello2018born}.
+In the knowledge distillation method \shortcite{hinton2015distilling}, the student network is trained to match the classes of the original data together with a modified version of the softmax output probabilities from the trained teacher network.
 This allows to control the steepness of the output class probability distribution.
-Romero et al. \cite{romero2014fitnets} introduce fitnets, an extension of knowledge distillation to train thinner deeper networks (student) from wider shallower ones (teacher).
-Bucilua et al. \cite{bucilua2006model} investigate the compression of large ensembles (like RF, bagged decision trees, etc.) via the use of a very small artificial neural network (ANN).
+A similar approach is mimic learning \shortcite{shafee2020mimic}, where a Teacher is trained on a dataset comprising sensitive data.
+Then the Teacher is released and labels an unlabelled real public dataset, and a Student is trained on the labelled public dataset.
+Romero et al. \citeyear{romero2014fitnets} introduce fitnets, an extension of knowledge distillation to train thinner deeper networks (student) from wider shallower ones (teacher).
+Bucilua et al. \citeyear{bucilua2006model} investigate the compression of large ensembles (like RF, bagged decision trees, etc.) via the use of a very small artificial neural network (ANN).
 As a universal approximator, the ANN is able to generalize to mimic the learned function of the ensemble.
 To train the ANN they create a larger synthetic dataset based on the real dataset that is labeled by the ensemble.
-Luo et al. \cite{luo2016face} use knowledge distillation on a selection of informative neurons of top hidden layers to train the student network.
+Luo et al. \citeyear{luo2016face} use knowledge distillation on a selection of informative neurons of top hidden layers to train the student network.
 The selection is done by minimizing an energy function that penalizes high correlation and low discriminativeness.
-In \cite{papernot2016semi}, Papernot et al. use a similar student-teacher(s) scenario in order to train a student in a differentially private manner.
-The teacher ensemble is not released to the user, and also training of the student is done with real data (that are not in the private dataset) and a GAN used in a semi-supervised manner based on \cite{gulrajani2017improved}.
+Papernot et al. \citeyear{papernot2016semi} use a similar student-teacher(s) scenario in order to train a student in a differentially private manner.
+The teacher ensemble is not released to the user, and also training of the student is done with real data (that are not in the private dataset) and a GAN used in a semi-supervised manner based on the method proposed by Gulrajani et al. \citeyear{gulrajani2017improved}.